Enoch Powell: Final years

-In July 1995, there was a leadership election for the Conservative Party, in which Major resigned as leader of the party and stood in the election.
+In July 1995 there was a leadership election for the Conservative Party, in which Major resigned as leader of the party and stood in the election.
 Powell wrote, "He says to the Sovereign: I no longer am leader of the majority party in the House of Commons; but I am carrying on as your Prime Minister.
 Now I don't think anybody can say that—at least without inflicting damage on the constitution".
 To seek to offer advice to the Queen while unable to feel they could command a majority in the Commons was "tantamount to treating the monarch herself with disrespect and denying the very principle in which our parliamentary democracy is founded".
 After Major's challenger, John Redwood, was defeated, Powell wrote to him, "Dear Redwood, you will never regret the events of the last week or two.
 Patience will evidently have to be exercised—and patience is the greatest of the political virtues—by those of us who want to keep Britain independent and self-governed".

 During the final years of his life, he managed occasional pieces of journalism and co-operated in a BBC documentary about his life in 1995 (Odd Man Out was broadcast on 11 November).
-In April 1996, he wrote an article for the Daily Express, in which he said: "Those who consented to the surrender made in 1972 will have to think again.
+In April 1996 he wrote an article for the Daily Express in which he said: "Those who consented to the surrender made in 1972 will have to think again.
 Thinking again means that activity most unthinkable for politicians—unsaying what has been said.
 The surrender ... we have made is not irrevocable.
 Parliament still has the power (thank God) to reclaim what has been surrendered by treaty.
 It is time we told the other European nations what we mean by being self-governed".
 In October, he gave his last interview, to Matthew d'Ancona in the Sunday Telegraph.

 He said: "I have lived into an age in which my ideas are now part of common intuition, part of a common fashion.
 It has been a great experience, having given up so much to find that there is now this range of opinion in all classes, that an agreement with the EEC is totally incompatible with normal parliamentary government. ...
 The nation has returned to haunt us".
 When Labour won the 1997 general election, Powell told his wife, Pamela Wilson, "They have voted to break up the United Kingdom."
 She rejoined the Conservative Party the next day, but he did not.
-By then, Powell had been hospitalised several times as a result of a succession of falls.
+By then, Powell had been hospitalised several times as a result of multiple falls.